How Much Compensation Can I Claim For A Serious Injury?

 Despite the fact that modern medical techniques have made childbirth a much less traumatic experience for both the mother and child, the sad fact is, that birth injuries do occur, and in some cases, they can result in serious conditions such as cerebral palsy.

-Cerebral palsy is predominantly caused be either a) a badly developed brain (size, shape etc.) or b) damage to the major nerves leading to and from the brain.
+Cerebral palsy is predominantly caused by either a) a badly developed brain (size, shape etc.) or b) damage to the major nerves leading to and from the brain.
 Both of these conditions can be caused by birth injuries.
 And in some cases, these birth injuries may have been down to medical negligence.
-We can help parents of a child suffering from cerebral palsy to claim the compensation they are entitled too.
+We can help parents of a child suffering from cerebral palsy to claim the serious injury compensation they are entitled to.

 To find out more about serious injury claims made after an accident in a public place, please read on.
 Alternatively, get in touch with us today for free legal advice.